dewinterjack/journey/toolbox/javascript/node/project-1-~-scriptool/access.md

 What I just demonstrated is a feature test, I haven't implemented the code or tests yet but I got a feel for how it would operate.

+I could now follow some more good practice and write some tests.